-The US Army Corps of Engineers (COE) owns the Sugar Bottom Recreation area, and allows ICORR use of the trail system for mountain biking.
+The US Army Corps of Engineers (COE) owns the Sugar Bottom Recreation Area and allows ICORR use of the trail system for mountain biking.
 As part of ICORR’s volunteer use agreement with the COE, the trails must be closed when conditions dictate.
-The trails became very damaged in the past and the COE ordered ICORR to close/rehabiliate certain trails and repair others or the use of trails by bikers could be lost.
+The trails became very damaged in the past and the COE ordered ICORR to close/rehabilitate certain trails and repair others or the use of trails by bikers could be lost.
 The COE has the authority to repeal the volunteer agreement and has made it very clear to the board that they will if need be.

 The equestrian group (Sugar Bottom Stables) that previously had use of the area lost their use of the area when they failed to adequately maintain the trails.
 This allowed the local mountain bikers to form together (the birth of ICORR in 1990) and develop an agreement for our use of the area.
 Since day one we were told we faced the same result as the equestrians if we didn’t adequately take care of things, and that has never changed.
-In fact as usage levels have steadily climbed, the COE has paid closer attention to the condition of the trails and the amount of volunteer effort that has gone into them.
+In fact, as usage levels have steadily climbed, the COE has paid closer attention to the condition of the trails and the amount of volunteer effort that has gone into them.

 The trails are closed when trails or parts of the trails are moist enough that use would cause damage to the trail system or be unsafe for riders.
-The trails can appear to be dry or even be completely dry for parts of days they are closed.
+The trails can appear to be dry or even be completely dry for parts of the days they are closed.
 Especially in fall and winter, the trails can become very muddy during certain parts of the day due to freeze/thaw cycles.
-Also one part of the trail system can be completely dry and another can be treacherously muddy.
-It can be a tough judgement call and ICORR errors on the side of having the trails closed in marginal situations.
+Also, one part of the trail system can be completely dry and another can be treacherously muddy.
+It can be a tough judgment call and ICORR errors on the side of having the trails closed in marginal situations.
 Please understand it is in everyone’s best interest not to damage the trails!

 The COE rangers close the trails as part of their regular patrol when it rains.
 It is up to ICORR to decide when to open them, though the COE has objected in the past when the trails were opened too soon in their opinion.
 During the months when the COE is not fully staffed, it is up to ICORR to make sure the trails are closed properly.
 Designated ICORR members take responsibility for opening/closing the trails.
-If you ever have a question about why the trails are closed or not closed, call the hotline (626-1160) and leave message or send an email.
+If you ever have a question about why the trails are closed or not closed, call the hotline (626-1160) and leave a message or send an email.